U.N. sounds environment alarm ahead of Rio summit

 BACK TO RIO

-The original Rio Earth Summit 20 years ago led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity, but with a faltering global economy and deep concerns over Europe's financial future Rio+20 may have more limited ambitions.
+The Rio+20 summit will not seek to repeat the same outcome of the Rio Earth Summit 20 years ago, which led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity.

-Although the goals to be agreed are aspirational, not mandatory, negotiations on have been fraught.
-About a fifth of the text has been agreed so far, the United Nations said on Monday.
+This month's summit is set against a backdrop of a faltering global economy and deep concerns over Europe's financial future.
+The goals this time in Rio are aspirational, not mandatory, yet negotiations on a draft text have been fraught.
+About a fifth of the text has now been agreed ahead of the meeting, the United Nations said on Monday.

-Targets have made little or no progress since 1992, with global carbon dioxide emissions up nearly 40 percent between by 2010, led mainly by rapid growth in large developing nations such as Brazil, China and India, UNEP data shows.
+Global carbon dioxide emissions have increased nearly 40 percent between 1992 and 2010, led mainly by rapid growth in large developing nations such as Brazil, China and India, UNEP data shows.

 Biodiversity is also on the wane, most notably in the tropics with a 30 percent decline since 1992.

-Environmental group WWF estimates the world would have to be 50 percent bigger to have enough land and forests to provide for current levels of consumption and carbon emissions.
+Last month, environmental group WWF said the world would have to be 50 percent bigger to have enough land and forests to provide for the current levels of consumption and carbon emissions.

 The Asia-Pacific region, home to more than half of humanity, is key to creating a greener future, says the GEO-5 report.
+The region is the fastest growing source of greenhouse gas emissions globally and is also rapidly urbanising.

-More than half of the 57 per cent worldwide increase in transport-related emissions expected between 2005 and 2030 will be in China and India, it says.
+Transport-related emissions are expected to increase by 57 per cent worldwide between 2005 and 2030, with China and India accounting for more than half, the report says.

 The region is also facing increased demands for water for agriculture and industry yet aquifer levels are falling, rivers are increasingly polluted and being dammed for irrigation and power generation.